 We can also support you in developing and testing state-of-the-art fuel cell technologies.
 For this purpose, we offer industry-proven hardware-in-the-loop (HIL) test systems in which a simulator performs all relevant functions required for the operation of fuel cell ECUs, e.g., SCALEXIO rack systems.
 In addition, we can enhance our standard models in engineering projects to ensure that you meet all challenges related to the required plant models.

 Our HIL systems support the testing of battery management systems.
-Learn more about typical applications and the benefits of our solution portfolio.Production Code for Battery Management Systems
+Learn more about typical applications and the benefits of our solution portfolio.Production Software for Safety-Related E-Mobility Applications

 Learn how our tools let you monitor the thermal behavior of lithium-ion battery packs.